resilientbits/Simple-Sysmon/README.md

 # Simple-Sysmon
-It includes some basic detections for a few Atomic Red Tests to get you started, and you can improve and build out those detections from there.
+This is a simple starter configuration for an intro to Atomic Red Team session.
+It includes basic detections for a few Atomic Red Tests to get you started, and you can improve and build out those detections from there.

 ## Installation